Nibong Tebal: History

 Nibong Tebal had been in existence since the early 19th century as an agricultural village.
 Sugar harvesting formed the mainstay of Nibong Tebal's economy during its early years; the industry was dominated by the Europeans due to their technological superiority.
 By the mid-19th century, Penang Sugar Estates Limited, which was based in Nibong Tebal, became the largest producer of sugar within Province Wellesley (now Seberang Perai).
 Upon the death of its owner, Edward Horsman, the Ramsden family, one of Britain's richest families, acquired the company.
 European influence in Nibong Tebal soon permeated into the area's social fabric, with the arrival of Catholic missionaries in the late 19th century.

 By then, Nibong Tebal had attracted significant numbers of Chinese immigrants.
 A Taoist temple had been built in the area in 1866.
 Nibong Tebal also became a stronghold of the Ghee Hin Kongsi, one of the active Chinese secret societies in Penang at the time.

 In 1900, the nascent railway line between Perai and Bukit Mertajam was extended to Nibong Tebal, and by 1902, the railroad was joined to Perak's new railway line as well.
 This boosted Nibong Tebal's new role as a transportation hub, a role which was maintained until the 1930s.
 The completion of a road bridge across the Kerian River led to Nibong Tebal's decline as a transportation hub.

+Geography

 Demographics

-As of 2020, Nibong Tebal had a population of 2,045.
-Ethnic Chinese accounted for more than 70% of the population, followed by the Indians at nearly 19% and the Malays at 7%.
+As of 2020, Nibong Tebal had a population of 1,425.
+Ethnic Chinese accounted for more than 65% of the population, while Indians made up another one-quarter.
+Malays formed 8% of the population.